tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise4-Journey.md

    ![Demo](./images/jo3.png)

-7. Select `Condition`, then drag and drop it on the Journey Canvas.
+7. Select `Wait`, then drag and drop it on the Journey Canvas, and update Amount of time tp 10 minutes.

    <!---
    ![Demo](./images/jo4.png)